pinterest/querybook/querybook/webapp/components/PythonKernelButton/guide.md

 -   **JSON**: Rendered as a visualized JSON view.
 -   **Plot images from matplotlib**: Rendered as PNG static images.

+## Canceling a Running Python Cell

+Canceling or interrupting a running Python cell is **not supported** due to browser security restrictions.
+If you need to terminate a long-running or stuck Python cell, you can simply reload the page to restart the Python kernel, which will also clear all current Python cell states.

 ## Scheduled DataDocs

 Since Python cells execute entirely on the client side within the browser, they will be skipped in Scheduled DataDoc runs.
 Only Query cells are supported for scheduling.